 Ohio’s Second District Court of Appeals recently clarified the requirements for lenders to evidence proper notice of default to entitle the lender to judgment in Ohio.
 In U.S. Bank N.A. v.
 Clarke [1], the Second District held when a lender dismisses a foreclosure action, a new notice of default must be sent to the borrower prior to the commencement of a new foreclosure action.

-However, the 2015 action was dismissed by Plaintiff’s predecessor.
-The interest in the note and mortgage was transferred to Plaintiff, who began the new foreclosure action in 2021, relying on the notice of default issued by its predecessor.
-In the trial court, Plaintiff relied on the notice of default sent by its predecessor in 2014 as evidence that it satisfied all conditions precedent, and as such, judgment should be awarded to Plaintiff.
-The trial court agreed with Plaintiff’s argument, and a decree of foreclosure was granted in favor of Plaintiff.
+However, the 2015 action was dismissed by the Plaintiff’s predecessor.
+The interest in the note and mortgage was transferred to the Plaintiff, who began the new foreclosure action in 2021, relying on the notice of default issued by its predecessor.
+In the trial court, the Plaintiff relied on the notice of default sent by its predecessor in 2014 as evidence that it satisfied all conditions precedent, and as such, judgment should be awarded to the Plaintiff.
+The trial court agreed with the Plaintiff’s argument, and a decree of foreclosure was granted in favor of the Plaintiff.

 In the appeal of the trial court’s ruling, Clarke relied on the case U.S. Home Ownership, LLC v.
 Young[2], which the Court of Appeals agreed was controlling in the case.
 Overturning the trial court’s judgment, the Second District cited the language of Young, stating: